spider-mane/php-project/README.md

 ## Development Tools

 Php Project gets you started with an array of third-party tools that you may find useful during development.
 Simply delete any you don't need from the `require-dev` section of your `composer.json` and they'll be uninstalled the next time you run the `composer update` command.
-Further information and documentation for each tool can be found at the following links.
+Information and documentation for each can be found at their websites linked below.

 - ### Testing